aws/deep-learning-containers/README.md

 ### Building your image using Docker CLI

-If you want to build your docker image directly with Docker CLI instead of using our build scripts, follow these steps below:
+If you want to build your docker image directly with Docker CLI instead of using our build scripts, follow these steps below.

+Note: These steps only reproduce the build steps followed by running `main.py`.
+Building DLCs through Docker CLI is not a regularly tested operation, and might require users to follow additional steps (outside of those listed here) to properly set the build context up for their builds.

 1. Ensure that all build artifacts (files which are included into the dockerfile through `COPY` statements) are copied into the
    `<framework>/<training/inference>/docker/build_artifacts/` folder.
 Assign this folder path to the `DLC_BUILD_CONTEXT` variable: